 Almighty God, you have poured upon us the new light of your incarnate Word: Grant that this light, enkindled in our hearts, may shine forth in our lives; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
 Amen.

-That image, of a “new light” being “poured upon us,” evokes for me thoughts of simply basking in the brightest of sunlight, sunlight that warms but does not burn, sunlight that leaves no shadow nor room for any darkness.
+That image, of a “new light” being “poured upon us,” evokes for me here in the dead of winter the warm thoughts of simply basking in the brightest of sunlight that offer comforting heat but does not blister or burn, sunlight that leaves no shadow nor room for any darkness.

-Such light, as we are told in the collect, is the light of the “incarnate Word,” so expressively presented in the opening sentences of The Gospel of John, always the appointed Gospel for this Sunday immediately following Christmas Day:
+Such light, as we are told in the collect, is the light of the “incarnate Word,” echoing the word so expressively presented in the opening sentences of The Gospel of John, the appointed Gospel for this first Sunday following Christmas Day:

-Only on rare occasion do I allow myself to comprehend such a fantastic thing, if for no other reason that the sheer Goodness of “the Good News” can cause my all too human heart to burst, not just be “enkindled.”
-The Jesus in John, the incarnate Word, reminds me that God is not the God of the far off.
+Only on rare occasion do I allow myself to comprehend such a fantastic thing.
+I’m not sure why that is exactly, except that if I take seriously the notion, allow it really to penetrate this hardened and scarred lawyer’s heart, I fear the sheer overwhelming Goodness of “the Good News” can cause my all too human heart to burst, not merely be “enkindled.”
+This Incarnate Word made flesh reminds me that God is not the God of the far off.
 God is the God of the here and now.
 God of the gritty, smelly, sweaty muck of life.
 God of the flesh.

 And the word became flesh and lived among us…No one has seen God.
-It is God the only Son, who is close to the Father’s heart, who has made him known.
+It is God the only Son, who is the closest to the Father’s heart, who has made him known.